Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Rays

 Rays Pitching Rankings

-- The Rays have the third-ranked team ERA across all MLB pitching staffs (3.65).
+- The Rays have the third-ranked team ERA among all league pitching staffs (3.63).

-- Rays pitchers combine to allow 85 total home runs at a clip of one per game (to rank 11th in baseball).
+- Rays pitchers combine to allow the 10th-fewest home runs in baseball (85 total, one per game).

-- The Rays will send Eflin (9-3) to make his 15th start of the season as he goes for his 10th win.
-He is 9-3 with a 3.35 ERA and 84 strikeouts through 83 1/3 innings pitched.
+- Chirinos makes the start for the Rays, his fifth of the season.
+He is 3-3 with a 3.91 ERA and 23 strikeouts through 48 1/3 innings pitched.

-- The righty's most recent time out came on Friday against the Kansas City Royals, when he threw six innings, surrendering three earned runs while giving up seven hits.
+- In his most recent time out on Saturday, the righty went 5 1/3 innings against the Kansas City Royals, giving up eight earned runs while surrendering nine hits.

+- In 11 games this season, the 29-year-old has amassed an ERA of 3.91, with 4.3 strikeouts per nine innings.
+Opponents are hitting .222 against him.

 © 2023 Data Skrive.
 All rights reserved.